-The question paper shall consist of six questions spread over the entire syllabus with a weight-age of ten marks for each question.
+The question paper shall consist of six questions spread over the entire syllabus with a weightage of ten marks for each question.
 Each unit shall have two questions and the students are to attempt three questions selecting at least one question from each unit.
-Duration of the examination shall be one hour thirty minutes Minimum Pass Marks shall be 15 (50%)
+Duration of the examination shall be one hour thirty minutes

 - Bailey, J., & Burch, M. (2011).
 Ethics for Behaviour Analysts.
 Routledge, New York. - Cooper, J.O., Timothy, E.H., & Heward, W.L.
 (2007).
 Applied Behaviour Analysis Pearson Publications. - Fisher, W.W., Piazza, C.C., & Roane, H.S.
 (2013).
 Handbook of Applied Behaviour Analysis.
 Guilford Press, New York. - Kearney, A. J. (2007).
-Understanding Applied Behaviour Analysis: An Introduction toABA for Parents, Teachers and Other Professionals.
+Understanding Applied Behaviour Analysis: An Introduction to ABA for Parents, Teachers and Other Professionals.
 Jessica Kingsley, Philadelphia. - Lewis, P. (2006).
 Achieving Best Behaviour for Children with Developmental Disabilities.
 Jessica Kingsley Publishers London.